Paying with plastic is a hard habit to break.

-America’s outstanding credit card debt is roughly $1 trillion, according to the latest statistics from the Federal Reserve.1 On a practical level, the average indebted household owes nearly $16,000 in credit card debt, rivaling levels at the onset of the Great Recession of 2008, according to a recent study from personal finance company NerdWallet.2
+America’s outstanding credit card debt now stands at roughly $900 billion, according to statistics from the Consumer Financial Protection Bureau.1 On a practical level, the average indebted household owes $6,849 in credit card debt, costing an average of nearly $1,200 in annual interest, according to a recent study from personal finance company NerdWallet.2

 The problem: A $1,000 pizza

-Go through your online card statements for the last year and see what you actually charged, said the NEFE’s Neiser.
+Go through your online card statements for the last year and see what you actually charged, said Brent Neiser, CFP® and senior director of strategic programs and alliances at the non-profit National Endowment for Financial Education (NEFE).
 Charges for items you would never want to pay interest on should be flagged.
 “When people really understand what got them into debt in the first place, they are less likely to make the same kinds of purchases on credit in the future,” he said.

 Make a list of what you owe monthly per card and the card’s annual percentage rate (APR).
 Have a specific goal in mind for cutting debt like “I want to pay $50 per month per card over the minimum” or “I want to pay off my credit card in six months.”